pjbiggs/Massey203311/Week9/Week9.md

 ### Exercise 5: Data comparisons

 Part of the practical today is to look at similarities and differences between the databases, and what effect that can have on the results.
-To do that, we need to have a file where all this data is listed together.
+To do that, we need to have a file where all this data is found together.
 We will look at a file I have made to do this.

 As stated above, I have performed the same 3 analyses (against the same 3 databases), but with the "mem" algorithm specified rather than the default "greedy” algorithm.
 I have then used a scripting language – Perl – and a database – MySQL – to process this data into a format where everything is all together based on the taxonomic classification.
 You will find this file – _`500k_cutoffs.xlsx`_ – in the _`kaiju`_ folder for today’s practical.
-Again, you will have to download the file again.
+Again, you will have to download the file again to your local machine.

 Open this file in Excel.
 Immediately you will notice that there are actually 5 tabs here, where the data has been trimmed to remove any taxa that are present at fewer than 1, 10, 100, 1000 or 10000 counts.
 These are unsurprisingly called _`Cutoff1, Cutoff10, Cutoff10, Cutoff1000`_ and _`Cutoff10000`_ respectively.